 FIG. 2.
-Nondimensional rotation profiles $I_2^$ for ICRF model 1.1 versus square root of normalized toroidal flux for various values of the major radius of cyclotron resoance surface.
-Magnetic axis is R = 67 cm.
+Nondimensional rotation profiles ${\rm I_2}^$ for ICRF Model 1 versus square root of normalized toroidal flux for various values of the major radius of cyclotron resoance surface.
+Magnetic axis is R=67 cm

 FIG. 3.
-Nondimensional Rotation profiles $J_2^$ for ion-cyclotron model 2 with the major radius of cyclotron resonance layer as a parameter..
+Nondimensional Rotation profiles J_2^ for ion-cyclotron model 2 with the major radius of cyclotron resonance layer as a parameter.

-Fig.4 presents the integrated torque profiles $T_1^$ and $T_2^$ for R=71cm.
-It is evident that the cocurrent torque by collisional mechanical angular momentum transfer is what generates the cocurrent rotation.
+Fig.4 presents the integrated torque profiles T_1^ and T_2^ for R=71 cm.
+It is evident that the co-current torque by collisional mechanical angular momentum transfer is what generates the co-current rotation.
 This plot attests to the accuracy of the ORBIT code in attaining zero integrated torque at the plasma boundary.

-FIG. 4.
-Integrated torque for ICRF model 1.1 at R=71 cm.
+FIG. 4 Integrated torque for ICRF model 1 at R=71 cm.

 Putting the results into dimensional form, the rotational profile takes the form where W denotes plasma energy content.
-Based on $I_2^ \approx 8$ and $n_e = 3 \cdot 10^{20} \text{m}^{-3}$ , Eq.(12) gives a central rotation rate of 110 kilorads/s, which is the observed rate in Alcator C-Mod, for the no-slip boundary condition $\Omega{\text{boundary}} = 0$ .
+Based on $I_2^\approx 8$ and $n_e=3\cdot 10^{20} \text{m}^{-3}$, Eq.(16) gives a central rotation rate of 110 kilorads/s, which is the observed rate in Alcator C-Mod, for the noslip boundary condition $\Omega{boundary}=0$.

-$$\Omega - \Omega{\text{boundary}} = \frac{4 \, q{\text{max}} \, W}{eBR^3 a^2 n_e \left(2\pi\right)^2} \left(\frac{\tau_M}{\tau_E}\right) I_2^{}$$ (12)
+$$\Omega - \Omega{\text{boundary}} = \frac{4 q{\text{max}} W}{eBR^3 a^2 n_e (2\pi)^2} \left(\frac{\tau_M}{\tau_E}\right) I_2^$$ (14)

-Lets us also note that off-axis resonance locations (cf R=59 cm ,75 cm) produce layers of high velocity shear that are strongly localized.
-The velocity shear values are roughly $8 \cdot 10^5$ Hz for C-Mod parameters, are comparable to drift wave frequencies (less than $10^6$ Hz), and therefore should be effective at stabilizing drift waves and producing internal transport barriers.
+Lets us also note that off-axis resonance locations (cf R=59 cm,75 cm) produce layers of high velocity shear that are strongly localized.
+The velocity shear values are roughly 8·105Hz for C-Mod parameters, are comparable to drift wave frequencies (less than 106 Hz), and therefore should be effective at stabilizing drift waves and producing internal transport barriers.

 Conclusion.
-Overall, we can conclude that a physics basis exists for ICRF heating to be an effective free energy source which creates torque densities that can generate rotation and velocity shear, when coupled with diffusive transport of angular momentum.
-Quantitative agreement is obtained between theory and experiment.
-A key prediction is the changing the sense of plasma rotation depending on the location of cyclotron resonance surface.
+Overall, we can conclude that a physics mechanism exists for ICRF heating to be an effective free energy source which creates torque densities that can generate core rotation and velocity shear, when coupled with diffusive transport of angular momentum.
+Quantitative agreement is obtained between theory and experiment, when the resonance lies on the low-field-side of the magnetic axis.
+Key predictions are: 1) that the sense of plasma rotation changes becoming more counter-current for resonant surfaces on the high-field-side of the magnetic axis and 2) that the plasma rotation profile is flat outside the neighborhood of the cyclotron resonant magnetic surface.
+Velocity shear layers near cyclotron resonant surfaces are sufficiently intense to affect microinstability turbulence.
 The surface boundary condition remains a source of uncertainty.
-We have benefited from discussions with J. Rice, M. Porkolab, and Y. Omelchenko.
+We note that the physics of this problem with complex particle orbits changing from ciculating to trapped and back again needs a computational solution to attain a reliable result.
+We have benefitted from discussions with C. S. Chang, J. Rice, M. Porkolab, and Y. Omelchenko.
 This work was supported by US DOE Contract DE-AC0276CH03073.